gbgplc/loqate-verify-helmcharts/README.md

 ### Unix

 - Create and go to the required directory.
-The lqtcharts directory can be wherever you want:
+The lqtcharts directory can be wherever you want.
+You do not need the /opt/loqate folder on your local pc if you are using a claim override as the data will get downloaded to the remote PV:

 ```bash
 mkdir /opt/loqate